reactjs/react.dev/content/docs/reference-react-component.md

 The methods in this section correspond to uncommon use cases.
 They're handy once in a while, but most of your components probably don't need any of them.

-**You can see most of them on this [interactive lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) if you click the "Show less common lifecycles" checkbox at the top.**
+**You can see most of the methods below on [this interactive lifecycle diagram](http://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/) if you click the "Show less common lifecycles" checkbox at the top of it.**

 ### `shouldComponentUpdate()`